Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 1. Use of **observables** is an alternative to callbacks or promises for handling asynchronous data, which is used a great deal by Ng4.

 2. An **observable** can be thought of as a *data source*.
-It could be a button waiting for user interaction, an HTTP request, an event triggered in our code, *etc.*
+It could be a button waiting for user interaction, something imported from *rx/js*, an HTTP request, an event triggered in our code, *etc.*

 3. In addition to the *observable*, we also have the **observer**, *i.e.*, our code (a *subscribe()* method).
 Over time, the *observable* might emit a series of events, which our *observer* will listen for and act upon.
 Eventually, the *observable* might (or might not) complete its task and close.
 For example, an HTTP request observable will complete upon receipt of the response; an observable waiting for button clicks may exist indefinitely, waiting for more clicks.

 4. The observable may emit multiple events, or data packages.
-The *observer* will have three callbacks, one for handling a data response, one for handling an error response, and one for handling a completion response.
+The *observer* will have ==three callbacks==, one for handling a data response, one for handling an error response, and one for handling a completion response.

 5. Most of what we do in Ng4 is simply understanding that certain items are observables created by Ng4, and then subscribing to them and handling them.
 However, we can create our own observables, and do more with them.

+6. This is just an introduction to Observables.
+While it should be enough info for the large majority of use cases for Ng4, further info on Observables can be gathered from the RxJS website, **reactice.io/rxjs/**.
+For example, there is a *bindCallback()* method that converts a callback API to a function that returns an Observable.

 ### B. Creating an Observable